Perché l'industria degli yacht sta cercando di abbandonare il teak e cosa potrebbe sostituirlo

 Plantations can be managed sustainably, and some operators seek certifications.
 But the high-end yacht market tends to be picky about:

-- Board dimensions: younger trees yield smaller, narrower boards.
+younger trees yield smaller, narrower boards.

-- Color and grain: buyers expect a specific dark-brown look and uniformity.
+buyers expect a specific dark-brown look and uniformity.

-- Waste rates: if a large percentage of boards are “not good enough,” costs rise.
+if a large percentage of boards are “not good enough,” costs rise.

 That doesn’t mean plantation teak is “bad.”
 It can perform well.
 But perception matters in luxury markets, and deck aesthetics are a visible status signal.
 Yacht clients often start by demanding teak because that’s what they’ve seen on brochures and marinas; convincing them otherwise requires a compelling alternative that looks and feels right.